Small Scale Agrivoltaics

 ABOUT THE PROJECT

 The innovative solutions emerging from the Kasser Joint Institute are strategically developed to address the interconnected challenges of the food-energy-water nexus.
-These groundbreaking initiatives are designed to empower small-scale farming communities worldwide by providing them with integrated systems that allow for the sustainable cultivation of food, generation of energy, and treatment of water—all within a single, harmonious framework.
+These groundbreaking initiatives are designed to empower farming communities worldwide by providing them with integrated systems that allow for the sustainable cultivation of food, generation of energy, and treatment of water—all within a single, harmonious framework.